paylanon/paylos/README.md

 **❅ Cherry-pick anything that takes your fancy from the dotfiles directory!**

-Generally, these files goes to your ***/home/username/.config*** directory, in folders of the same name.
+Generally, these files goes to your ***/home/username/.config*** directory in folders of the same name, for Linux users.

 **❅ Alternatively, if you're running NixOS, you may choose to be adventerous and adopt paylos as your desktop config.**

 This is recommended, especially for a fresh installation of NixOS.
 Paylos makes for a great boilerplate: it comes with all the essentials of a good Linux desktop, with the option to activate a slew of little quirks catered to powerusers.
 Guide below.

-## About NixOS
+## About NixOS and Paylos

 For those unaware, NixOS is a Linux distribution in which the system in it's entirety is **declared** in what's essentially a comprehensive dotfile.

-Paylos is thus not just a Hyprland theme, but **a complete desktop experience**, intended, in fact, to be distributed and maintained for standard use at PAYLHORSE Software.
+Paylos is thus not just a Hyprland theme, but **a complete desktop experience**, intended in fact to be distributed and maintained for standard use at PAYLHORSE Software.

+***It's very early in development though, and currently not much more than a theme and boilerplate.**

 ## NixOS Installation
 (1) Clone and navigate into this repository: